Table of Contents[Hide][Show]

 - Bring a rain jacket since weather can change quickly in the mountains.

-- Water shoes for the kids are a must with tide pools and mountain streams.
+- Water shoes for the kids are a must for splashing in tide pools and mountain streams.